byumov/bayanpolice_bot/README.md

 @Bayanpolice_bot is a simple bot for Telergam.

-The bot parse all messages in group and send funny images.
+Bot parses all messages in group and send funny images.
 ### Requirements

 * python > 3